Key Reg S-K disclosure rules amended: Fundamental issues to consider in your next SEC filing

-Recently, the SEC adopted amendments to the disclosure requirements in items 101, 103 and 105 of Regulation S-K. As we discussed last year when the SEC first proposed amendments to these disclosures, the amendments generally follow a principles-based approach that is, as SEC Chairman Jay Clayton stated, “rooted in materiality.”
+Recently, the SEC adopted amendments to the disclosure requirements in items 101, 103 and 105 of Regulation S-K. when the SEC first proposed amendments to these disclosures, the amendments generally follow a principles-based approach that is, as SEC Chairman Jay Clayton stated, “rooted in materiality.”
 The final rule release includes a chart comparing the existing requirements to the final amendments, for which we've included a link at the end of this alert.

 In this alert, we provide perspective on the new disclosure requirements, including the new requirement to describe a registrant’s human capital resources to the extent that such information is material to understanding the registrant’s business.
 The new rules will be effective 30 days after their publication in the Federal Register.

 The amendments are intended to give companies more flexibility in tailoring their disclosures to the nature of their business.
 They also are designed to enable companies to streamline certain disclosures by allowing them to (i) eliminate information that is not material to an understanding of their business; (ii) provide updates in subsequent filings instead of repeating full discussions of the historic development; (iii) provide hyperlinks to disclosures within their filing to avoid duplication; and (iv) have greater flexibility regarding the quantitative threshold for disclosing material environmental proceedings.
 At the same time, the amendments contain certain new or expanded disclosure topics registrants should include if material, including, for example, disclosures related to a company’s human capital resources and expanding the regulatory compliance disclosure requirement to include all material governmental regulations, instead of just environmental laws.
 Finally, the amendments restructure risk factor disclosure in an effort to facilitate investor understanding of material risks.